The Ecosystem Has Changed … Duh

 So How Do I Do That?

-The real difference between content that is created and content that is engineered is that the engineered variety is fueled by insights and analysis, optimized for organic, endemic, and paid distribution, and designed in every way to feed the appetites of your content’s audience.
-Also, at Magnetic, engineered content benefits from living on owned platforms that are designed to achieve that very goal: satiating the audience’s needs.
+The real difference between content that is created and content that is engineered is that the engineered variety is fueled by insights and analysis, optimized for organic, endemic and paid distribution, and designed in every way to feed the appetites of your content’s audience.
+Also, engineered content benefits from living on owned platforms that are designed to achieve that very goal: satiating the audience’s needs.
 There is still brainstorming in content engineering.
 There are still sticky notes and whiteboards involved.
-But there are also tools, analytics, and measures involved in every step of the process.
+But there are also tools, analytics and measures involved in every step of the process.

 The Future of Advertising: Mobile, Ultra-Connected, Data-Driven & Consumer-Controlled